nynasakina/-StyleCode-/README.md

 ## Tech Stack

-This project was built using the following, contributed by using standard Git flow on Github
+This project was built using the following:

 - React framework
 - Styled Component